digram/bukua-auth/README.md

 5. In your terminal, run `composer require rango-tech/bukua-auth`.

+6. Clear your configuration cache by running `php artisan cache:clear` or `php artisan config:cache`.

-6. To display the `Login with Bukua` button, add the following anywhere in your Blade file:
+7. To display the `Login with Bukua` button, add the following anywhere in your Blade file:

 ```php